 St. John’s Health Ministry Team

 Should a medical need or an emergency ever arise during worship, we have a dedicated group of nurses & health professionals organized within the congregation to assist anyone in need – our St. John’s health Ministry Team.
 They also provide services like monthly blood pressure screenings after worship.
 We also have available a first aid kit and an AED (Automatic External Defibrillator) in the Narthex.
-A collection is taken each year in early February (‘heart’ month) to pay for its yearly maintenance.
 Our Health Ministry also offers flu shots in the Fall.
 Please contact an usher if you need assistance and they can summon a member of the Health Ministry team.

 Are we missing something that would make St. John’s more accessible?
 Your suggestions are welcome!
 Speak with our pastors or someone on church council.